open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### Explicit trace randomness

 The SDK MAY support an optional explicit trace randomness feature.
 For root span contexts, when this option is configured, the SDK inserts explicit randomness into the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE].
+Explicit trace randomness can be the result of a custom IdGenerator that does not meet the TraceID randomness requirement, or through user-defined explicit trace randomness.

 #### Presumption of TraceID randomness